LuxDevHQ/LuxDevHQ-Ultimate-Python-Guide/Week2Day1.md

 - Work with large datasets (lists, tables, files)
 - Automate tasks

+**Real-Life Analogy**

+Imagine a teacher taking attendance:
+- The teacher calls one name at a time → this is like a loop
+- The list of students → this is the sequence
+- The action (marking present) → this is the loop body

+**How Loops Work.**

+A loop follows this pattern:

+1).
+Start
+2).
+Check condition or pick next item
+3).
+Execute code
+4).
+Repeat until condition is false or items are finished

 ### **Types of Loops**
 - `for` loop → used when you know the number of iterations
 - `while` loop → used when the number of iterations depends on a condition